ram535ii/hmfaysal-omega-theme/_posts/2015-11-05-Angular-what-is-the-difference-between-@-&-and-=-when-declaring-directives-using-isolate-scopes.md

 - & - pass by method (expression binding)
 - = - pass by reference (two-way data binding)

 Explaining stuff in isolation is hard, so lets use a real life example.
-You have come up with a brilliant product, a t-shirt service (the parent scope), one new shirt every few days (no laundry?).
-When getting users to sign up, the specific subscription(the child scope, a directive) they chose is down river from the product.
-The product knows about subscriptions, but subscriptions know nothing about the product.
-As a result, the parent scope will be the product.
-That makes the subscription the child scope, and since we are good explicit developers, we are going to use a directive with an isolate scope - see pretty illustration below.
+And because we can, let's use a classic one - the glorious ToDo App.
+The ToDo app itself will always be the parent scope.
+With this scope we have two different child scopes, the individual ToDo items and a form to add new ToDos.
+Since we are good explicit developers, we are going to use directives with isolate scopes for both out different types of child scope - see pretty illustration below.
 Into the Bastille!

 <figure>
   <a href="{{ site.url }}/images/tijn-angular-isolate-scope.png"><img src="{{ site.url }}/images/tijn-angular-isolate-scope.png" style="max-height: 250px;"></a>